 The Executive Committee is charged to handle the affairs of the society between meetings and consists of five officers.

-President: Ezra Markowitz
+Past President: Ezra Markowitz

 Ezra Markowitz is an assistant professor of environmental decision-making at the University of Massachusetts Amherst.
 He studies the intersection of decision-making, persuasive communication, public engagement with science and environmental sustainability.
 He is an author of "Connecting on Climate: A Guide to Effective Climate Change Communication."
 Ezra teaches courses on environmental decision-making, conservation social science, and public engagement for scientists.
 He holds a PhD in environmental science, studies and policy from the University of Oregon.

 Kim Wolske is a research associate (assistant professor) in the Harris School of Public Policy at the University of Chicago.
 Her work draws on environmental and social psychology to examine the behavioral dimensions of public-facing energy policies and programs.
 She is particularly interested in understanding the motivations and barriers associated with consumer adoption of efficient and renewable energy technologies as well as public perceptions of climate change and related emergent technologies.
 Kim teaches courses on using behavioral science to improve policy design.

 Reuven Sussman manages human dimensions of energy efficiency programs at the American Council for an Energy-Efficient Economy (ACEEE) in Washington, D.C.
 He is co-chair of the annual Behavior, Energy and Climate Change conference (BECC).
 Reuven was a behavior change consultant, university instructor, and researcher at the U. Victoria in Canada.
 Currently, he studies energy efficient behavior and programs that encourage energy efficiency through behavior change.

 Treasurer: Nicole Sintov